UNIZAR-30246-WebEngineering/tutorials/urlshortener/README.md

 }
 ```

-And the mehtod for the redirection (that also creates a redirection):
+And the method for the redirection (that also creates a redirection):

 ```java
 @Test